Take a look around Puddle Duck Cottage, a luxurious home from home in Shropshire’s beautiful Ironbridge Gorge.

 The kitchen/diner leads on into the living room.
 The peaceful cream and blue colour scheme in here gives the room a very tranquil feeling.
 And there are lovely decorations around the cottage, which I enjoyed spotting throughout the weekend.

 As with the kitchen, there is plenty of comfortable seating in the generous sized lounge area.
-If you are renting both cottages, you could all congregate in this room in the evenings.
+If you are renting both cottages, you could all congregate in this room at the end of the day.

 And the sofas have removable covers, so I didn’t have to worry about Charlie damaging them.